 12.6 The Data Recipient hereby acknowledges and accepts that the signatory of this Agreement on behalf of the Data Provider represents and warrants that they have the full authority and capacity to enter into and bind the Data Provider to the terms of this Agreement.
 The Data Recipient shall not be held liable or responsible in any manner for any breach of authority or lack thereof by the signatory.
 Should it be determined that the signatory did not possess the requisite authority to execute this Agreement, the Data Recipient shall remain indemnified and free from any and all claims, liabilities, losses, damages, or expenses arising therefrom.

+CONFIDENTIALITY

+The Agreement between the Data Provider and the Data Recipient acknowledges that each Party shall hold confidential information in strict confidence, and shall neither disclose to any third Party the fact that executing this agreement, the terms hereof and the existence and content of any negotiations between the Parties without the other Party`s prior written consent.

+This confidentiality obligation shall not apply to information that is:

+a) lawfully obtained by the Receiving Party free of any duty of confidentiality;

+b) already in the possession of the Receiving Party and which the Receiving Party can show from written records was already in its possession; in the public domain

+c) independently discovered by employees of the Receiving Party without access to or use of Confidential Information;

+d) necessarily disclosed by the Receiving Party pursuant to a statutory obligation;

+e) disclosed with prior written consent of the Disclosing Party

+In the event either Party receives notice of compelled disclosure under operation of the law, the Notice Recipient shall notify the Disclosing Party immediately to allow the other Party to seek an injunctive remedy limiting the disclosure to only the portion of Confidential Information required by law to be disclosed.

+The obligation of confidentiality shall survive the termination of this contract for whatever reason and shall not be affected or in any way diminished by entry into or the failure to enter into the agreement.